consoledotdev/home/content/podcast/s01e06-appsmith-retool.md

 authorURL: https://davidmytton.blog/start
 authorImg: /img/david.jpg
 authorBio:
-  is co-founder of Console.
-From 2009-2018, David was CEO at Server Density, a SaaS server monitoring startup used by hundreds of customers to collect billions of time series metrics from millions of servers.
-He is also a researcher in sustainable computing at Uptime Institute and affiliated with Imperial College London.
-David has been a developer for 15+ years.
+  is Co-founder & CEO of Console.
+In 2009, he founded and was CEO of Server Density, a SaaS cloud monitoring startup acquired in 2018 by edge compute and cyber security company, StackPath.
+He is also researching sustainable computing in the Department of Engineering Science at the University of Oxford, and has been a developer for 15+ years.
 author2Name: Jean Yang
 author2URL: https://twitter.com/jeanqasaur
 author2Img: /img/podcast/akita-jean-yang-profile.jpg